 When Does Dating Become A Relationship?

 Quite often there are a few indicators that determine whether dating has transformed into a real relationship.
 For starters, you must have a direct conversation with your partner to determine the status of your association.
-When we were discussing dating vs relationship, one of the biggest differences was the level of commitment.
+When we were discussing dating vs relationships, one of the biggest differences was the level of commitment.
 Once you are truly and exclusively committed to an individual and prepared to embark on a journey in the future with them, that’s when you know you are in a relationship.
-You might show your commitment in different ways; living together, getting a pet together, meeting each other’s families, etc. Moreover, this could happen at any time; 3 months, 6 months or 9 months in.
+You might show your commitment in different ways; living together, getting a pet together, meeting each other’s families, etc. Moreover, this could happen at any time; 3 months, 6 months, or 9 months in.
 No size fits all!

 Frequently Asked Questions